nicofr98/Project-Buyer-Persona/README.md

 ### Buyer Persona Analysis Project

-**About Me**
-Hi!
-I´m Nicolás Frías Reid, but please refer to me as Nico.
+## About Me
+Hi, I´m Nico Frías a professional transitioning to a career in business and data analytics.
+Currently working as a Project Manager for Tecnologico de Monterrey, and leading an project in digital transformation for internal documentation audits using Power Apps.
+This project has the purpose to show my learning journey and demonstration of my technical and analytical capabilities, but also demonstrating my capacity of adapting and learning new concepts.

 ## Project Overview
-This repository documents my journey into data analytics through a comprehensive real estate buyer persona analysis project.
-By analyzing sales data, I aim to identify patterns among successful buyers and create detailed buyer personas that can match against potential customers.
+This repository documents my journey into data analytics through with a real estate buyer persona analysis project.
+By analyzing sales data, the objective is to identify patterns among successful buyers and create detailed buyer personas that can match potential customers.

 ## Project Objectives
 - Analyze real estate sales data to identify patterns and trends